 Both the FHA and VA have land loan programs to help finance the purchase of land and, subsequently, a new home.

-The FHA construction loan program is open to people with a credit score as low as 500 with a 10% down payment.
+The FHA construction loan program, backed by the Federal Housing Administration, is open to people with a credit score as low as 500 with a 10% down payment.
 You’ll close once, and the FHA construction loan will convert to a traditional FHA mortgage when the project is complete.

-VA loans are for eligible military service members and veterans.
+VA loans are for eligible military service members and veterans and are guaranteed by the Department of Veterans Affairs.
 The VA land loan program is only open to people who will then use a VA loan to finance their new home.
 The land will need to be improved, meaning it has road access and safe water utilities.

 3. Home equity loan